 Just because we’re working in Illustrator doesn’t mean we have to create clean geometric artwork all the time.
-With just a couple tips and some custom artwork you can create 100% vector artwork that is grainy, dusty, dingy, and awesome.
-Plus, these techniques are easy to apply to all kinds of graphics other than typography.
+With just a couple tips and some custom artwork you can create 100% vector artwork that is grainy, dusty, and dingy – an awesome grunge font vector.
+Plus, these grunge font vector techniques are easy to apply to all kinds of graphics other than typography.

 - Program: Adobe Illustrator CS5